FERRARI SPORTS & PROTOTYPE RACING CARS 1970-1979

 Model by EDICOLA 1/43

-1971 512 M (Le Mans 1971): Mark Donohue and David Hobbs finished 3rd at the Daytona 24 Hours in 1971 in this car (Ch.#1040).
+1971 512 M (Daytona, 1971): Mark Donohue and David Hobbs finished 3rd at the Daytona 24 Hours in 1971 in this car (Ch.#1040).
 Ferrari modified the 512 S making it lighter, more powerful (620 bhp) and new rear body work for better aerodynamics.
 For 1971, Ferrari focused on the 3.0L prototypes and let private teams like Penske Racing campaign the 5.0L cars.
+Hobbs and Donohue would race the car at Le Mans in 1971, but retired due to engine failure.

 Model by MARSH MODELS 1/43